 In 1796, but shortly thereafter was burned to the ground by slaves during the Brigand's War.
 The estate is now primarily a banana plantation, but the gardens themselves—including several secluded or "secret" gardens—are filled with tropical flowers and plants, delicate orchids, and fragrant herbs.

-Below is the Brigands bar, serving Tea, coffee and snacks.
+Below: The Brigands bar, serving tea, coffee and snacks.